USA

 Learners in San Antonio improving with Math tutor guidance

-Parvana taught 19 days ago
+Parvana taught about 2 months ago

 During their recent math lesson, Parvana guided Sophia through the intricacies of quadratic equations.
 They thoroughly covered the quadratic formula, the discriminant, and the process of graphing parabolas.
 Sophia gained practical experience by applying the quadratic formula to solve various equations and using the discriminant to determine the number of solutions.
 Parvana concluded by assigning further examples for Sophia to work on, with their next lesson planned to be divided between algebra and geometry concepts.